cmayoracurzio/ultimate-twitter-clone/README.md

 ## TODO (ongoing):

-- Feed message and "try again" button when no tweets found
-- "Back to top" button in feed user has scrolled down a certain threshold

 - Make visible when a tweet is actually a reply
 - Allow changing profile avatar
 - Allow changing theme